SAP-samples/btp-cap-multitenant-saas/docu/1-discover/2-learn-basics-btp-cf-kyma/README.md

 Besides using CAP for the definition of our SaaS **tenant data model**, as well as the data model shared amongst all subscribers, we are using much more features as part of this SaaS sample application.
 Based on these **data models**, CAP provides the required **OData Services** including **Annotations** used by our Fiori Elements UIs out-of-the-box, CAP is backing our multitenant **SaaS Inbound API**, and handles security checks across our application.
 Last but not least, we are making use of the latest **@sap/mtxs** package ([click here](https://cap.cloud.sap/docs/guides/multitenancy/mtxs)), utilized to simplify multitenant related requirements like **tenant provisioning** ([click here](https://cap.cloud.sap/docs/guides/multitenancy/mtxs#saasprovisioningservice)), **extensibility** ([click here](https://cap.cloud.sap/docs/guides/multitenancy/mtxs#extensibilityservice)) or even **feature toggle** support ([click here](https://cap.cloud.sap/docs/guides/extensibility/feature-toggles)).

 If you're to CAP, please acquaint yourself with the basics of CAP right now, before you start getting your head around our SaaS sample application deployment.
-Start by reading what CAP is all about (https://cap.cloud.sap/docs/about/), set foot on the Getting Started guide (https://cap.cloud.sap/docs/get-started/), run the Hello World application (https://cap.cloud.sap/docs/get-started/hello-world) and get the core features of CAP in a nutshell (https://cap.cloud.sap/docs/get-started/in-a-nutshell).
+Start by reading what CAP is all about (https://cap.cloud.sap/docs/about/), set foot on the Getting Started guide (https://cap.cloud.sap/docs/get-started/), and get the core features of CAP in a nutshell (https://cap.cloud.sap/docs/get-started/in-a-nutshell).

 Feel free to explore the following resources to learn more about CAP and check out the latest community discussions ([click here](https://community.sap.com/t5/c-khhcw49343/SAP+Cloud+Application+Programming+Model/pd-p/9f13aee1-834c-4105-8e43-ee442775e5ce)):

 - CAP Documentation - [https://cap.cloud.sap/docs/](https://cap.cloud.sap/docs/)
 - CAP Tutorials - [https://developers.sap.com/](https://developers.sap.com/tutorial-navigator.html?tag=software-product-function%3Asap-cloud-application-programming-model&tag=tutorial%3Atype%2Fmission)
-  - Build an Application End-to-End Using CAP, Node.js and VS Code - [click here](https://developers.sap.com/group.btp-app-cap-create.html)
+  - Build a Business Application Using CAP for Node.js - [click here](https://developers.sap.com/mission.cp-starter-extensions-cap.html)
   - Create an SAP Cloud Application Programming Model Project for SAP HANA Cloud - [click here](https://developers.sap.com/tutorials/hana-cloud-cap-create-project.html)
   - ...
 - Node.js CAP Samples - [https://github.com/sap-samples/cloud-cap-samples](https://github.com/sap-samples/cloud-cap-samples)